Sharks Bay Diving

 Best time to dive

-The Red Sea has pretty exceptional diving conditions throughout the year which is one of the factors which makes it so attractive for divers (alongside the vibrant colours and pristine life).
+The Red Sea has pretty exceptional diving conditions throughout the year which is one of the factors which makes it so attractive for divers (alongside the vibrant colors and pristine life).
 The water temperatures vary between 20 and 30 degrees Celsius and the visibility between 20 and 30 metres.

 Types of diving